robertorcosta/azure-docs.pt-br/articles/active-directory/fundamentals/active-directory-access-create-new-tenant.md

 ### <a name="to-create-a-new-tenant"></a>Criar um novo locatário

-1. Entre no [portal do Azure](https://portal.azure.com/) da organização usando uma conta de administrador global.
+1. Entre no [portal do Azure](https://portal.azure.com/) da sua organização.

 1. No menu do portal do Azure, selecione **Criar um recurso**.